rkuma18/Machine-Learning-100-Days/README.md

 - **10_2_predict-without-pipeline.ipynb**: Loads the pickled models and demonstrates making predictions on new Titanic data without a pipeline.
 - **10_3_titanic-using-pipeline.ipynb**: Solves the Titanic problem using a full scikit-learn pipeline, including imputation, encoding, scaling, feature selection, and model training.
 The pipeline is exported as `pipe.pkl`.
 - **11_Function_transformer.ipynb**: Explores all type of function transformer.
+- **12_power-transformer.ipynb**: Demonstrates the use of power transformers for feature engineering and normalization.
+- **13_1_binning-and-binarization.ipynb**: Covers binning and binarization techniques for feature engineering.
+- **13_binning-and-binarization.ipynb**: Additional notebook on binning and binarization methods.
 - **models/**: Contains pickled model artifacts: `clf.pkl`, `ohe_sex.pkl`, `ohe_embarked.pkl` (from the non-pipeline Titanic workflow).
 - **pipe.pkl**: The exported scikit-learn pipeline from the pipeline-based Titanic workflow.
 - **IT Company Rating and Reviews.csv**: Dataset of company reviews scraped from AmbitionBox.